Microsoft Flight Simulator X: Learning Center

 The Learning Center has been carried over from FS2004, which introduces the user to the various features of FSX.
 Flying lessons are included (and improved from previous versions), voiced over by real-life pilot and instructor Rod Machado.
 The user can fly a checkride at the end of the learning process.
 Completion of these various check rides certify the user with simulated pilot ratings (e.g. Private Pilot, Commercial Pilot, Airline Transport Pilot, etc.).

 Artificial intelligence

 Artificial intelligence (AI) aircraft are non-playable aircraft built primarily for scenery and ambience.
 They sometimes also play a key role in missions.
-Three aircraft, the McDonnell Douglas MD-83, the Piper Cherokee, de Havilland Dash 8, and the Boeing 737-800 are present in the simulation as AI aircraft only.
+Three aircraft (the McDonnell Douglas MD-83, the Piper Cherokee, and the de Havilland Dash 8) are present in the simulation as AI aircraft only.
 In addition to aircraft, more basic road vehicle and shipping is present.

 Patches and expansions

 Service Pack 1

-Microsoft released the first service pack (SP1) for Flight Simulator X on May 15, 2007 to address:
+Microsoft released the first service pack (SP1) for Flight Simulator X on May 15, 2007, to address: